InForsaken/Stock-Price-Prediction/README.md

 - **LSTM Model Training:** Constructs and trains an LSTM model using the Keras library.
 - **Interactive Web Interface:** Provides a user-friendly interface with Dash for inputting parameters and viewing predictions.
 - **Real-time Stock Information:** Retrieves real-time stock information using the Yahoo Finance API.
+- **ChatBox:** Allows the user to converse with a Chat bot regarding any queries they have.

 ### Functionality
 - **Fetching Data**